python-bonobo/bonobo/docs/guide/graphs.rst

 .. note::

     As of |bonobo| 0.7, a new syntax is available that we believe is more powerfull and more readable than the legacy `add_chain` method.
-The former API is here to stay and it's perfectly safe to use it, but if it is an option, you should consider the new syntax.
-During the transition period, we'll document both.
+The former API is here to stay and it's perfectly safe to use it (in fact, the new syntax uses `add_chain` under the hood).

+    If it is an option for you, we suggest you consider the new syntax.
+During the transition period, we'll document both but the new syntax will eventually become default.

 .. code-block:: python